 "Yep," said Harry with a nod.

 Dumbledore nodded as well, now pacing slightly.
 "Would I also be right in assuming that you were enraged beyond usual levels at the time you heard it?"

 "That's putting it mildly."
 Harry's voice was rather tight though he kept it in check.

 "But you are not unintelligent," Dumbledore continued.
-"No doubt you realized the prophecy was what Voldemort sought.
+"No doubt you realized the prophesy was what Voldemort sought.
 You-" He looked up, eyes twinkling.
-"The prophecy that was so heatedly fought over tonight was a fake, wasn't it?"
+"The prophesy that was so heatedly fought over tonight was a fake, wasn't it?"

 "Right in one," said Harry.
 "Best thing I've ever conjured in my life."